duytruong1211/ecommerce_analysis/README.md

 ## 🗂️ Project Structure

 - `models/`: Contains dbt models for data transformation.
-- `dashboards/`: Configuration files for the dashboard.
+- `dashboards/`: Queries used in the Redash dashboard.

 ### ☁️ Hosting & Infrastructure